2021 Dividend Income Results

 Last year, my wife and I recorded our highest dividend income earned so far.

-After the first couple of months into the pandemic, we realized we would be in good shape overall.
-Since we didn’t see any dividend cuts and we continued to invest throughout the year, it was no surprise we would break our record from last year (2019).
+Since we didn’t see any dividend cuts and we continued to invest throughout the year, it was no surprise we would break our record from last year (2020).

 Based on our investment philosophy, we should never see a decrease in annual dividend income.
 Even if we never invest another penny, our dividend income should grow each year.

-In total, we earned $3,886.97 in dividends paid out from 52 different stocks and ETFs in our taxable portfolio last year.
+In total, we earned $5,818.98 in dividends paid out to our taxable portfolio last year.